oceanprotocol-archive/OEPs/7/README.md

 The main motivations of this OEP are:

 * Define a standard to identify Identities in Ocean using **Decentralized Identifiers (DID)**
+* Provide a *stable* identifier for such Identity that can be communicated and stored as a reference to that identity.
 * Present a solution to resolve service endpoints for Identities who are service providers via **DID description objects (DDO)**
 * Provide a standard to identify Assets as resources addressed via the DID of the relevant service provider
 * Defining the common mechanisms, interfaces and API's to implemented the designed solution